-This legal proceeding is known as a “foreclosure,” and will result in the loss of your home, foreclosure fees, additional legal fees, and possibly a deficiency judgment if your outstanding liens exceed the current value of your home.
+The legal proceeding is known as a “foreclosure,” and will result in the loss of your home, foreclosure fees, additional legal fees, and possibly a deficiency judgment if your outstanding liens exceed the current value of your home.
 Your credit will also be shot when all is said and done.

 The foreclosure process usually goes something like this:

-Alternatively, there’s the possibility you could take advantage of a special refinancing or loan modification program to make your payments more affordable.
-But you’ll have to prove to them that you’ll be able to handle the new financing terms.
+Alternatively, there’s the possibility you could take advantage of a special refinancing or loan modification program to make your payments more affordable going forward.
+But you will still need to prove to them that you’ll be able to handle the new financing terms.

-But if you fail to talk with your bank or lender, and continue to avoid paying your mortgage, you will be hit with a 60-day late, then a 90-day late.
-At this point your credit will be all but ruined, and any chances for refinancing or seeking a forbearance plan will most likely be lost.
+If you fail to speak with your lender/servicer, and continue to miss mortgage payments, you will be hit with a 60-day late, followed by a 90-day late.
+That will impact your credit pretty significantly, and any chances of refinancing or seeking a forbearance plan may be lost.

-Once you hit the 90-day late mark, the bank or lender will likely hit you with a Notice of Default.
+Once you hit the 90-day late mark, the bank or lender will send a Notice of Default.
 The NOD essentially states that you have 30 days to make the payment current, appear in court, or face the risk of a foreclosure.
 If 30 days go by and you fail to appear in court or make your payments current, the court can schedule an auction to sell your home within 7 days.

 If the auction ends without a buyer, the bank or lender will gain ownership and likely perform maintenance on the property, clear up any title issues, then put it on the market.